Photo by Minaret Photography

 I'm going to start with what I routinely find astounding about my personal life: I like to blog about weddings.
 WEDDINGS!
 Did you read up there about my being a women's college graduate?
 I mean really!
 Whiskey, Tango, Foxtrot?

 But I need to start at the real beginning.
 And by beginning I don’t mean that “magical” day when my so-called “prince charming” proposed.
-(Does anyone else have a bit of barf in their mouths from reading that?
-Yeah, me too.)
 Nor am I talking about the meta-narrative that every wedding blogger invokes in her about page/ mission statement/sidebar blurb that invariably starts with…”After planning my own wedding” and ends with something about “passion” and “helping other brides.”
-(Not that there’s anything wrong with that.
-It’s just not me.)
+(Not that there's anything wrong with that.
+It's just not me.
+Yes I want to help brides, but theres more to me than that. )

 Look, for the majority of my life, I didn’t give a crap about weddings.
 Not in an “oh, I hate weddings because I’m so cool and feminist and shit.”
 I mean they weren’t even on my radar.